 We may come across your name in the course of our investigations.
-For example, it may have been given to us by a person who alleges you abused them when they were in care as a child or it may have been given to us by an organisation that provided residential care for children.
+For example, it may be mentioned in a document we have recovered, or it may have been given to us by an organisation which provided residential care for children.

 If we need your evidence, we will contact you.
-Whilst the Chair has the power to compel you to give evidence in writing or orally or both, we hope you will agree to provide it voluntarily.
+Whilst the Chair has the power to compel you to provide evidence, we hope you will agree to provide it voluntarily.
+If you are agreeable to providing evidence, we will either ask you to respond in writing to specific questions or, alternatively, arrange for you to be interviewed.

-If we need your evidence, the Chair is likely to issue a formal notice requiring you to provide evidence if you do not agree to do so voluntarily.
-The notice would be issued under section 21 of the Inquiries Act 2005.
+If we need your evidence and you do not agree to provide it voluntarily the Chair is likely to issue a formal notice.
+It would be issued under section 21 of the Inquiries Act 2005.
 Failure to comply with such a notice may be a criminal offence.